Twissi/me/source/posts/2013-05-01-jellifish.html.markdown

 image: tanzdurchdentag.jpg
 ---

-As part of the "Tanz durch den Tag" festival art installations, my friends and me worked on upcycled jellyfish.
+As part of the "Tanz durch den Tag" festival art installations, my friends and I worked on upcycled jellyfish.
 We used bottles and trash bags to create these sculptures.
 We put them up in the tree so the wind could make them float.